smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 ### 2.3.3 Handling Large Shapefiles

 Large shapefiles are those bigger than 500MB in size or with more than 100,000 records.
 The England, Wales and Scotland 2011 census has census output area as it highest resolution with 227,759 feature and is 1.04GB in size.
-Pre-processing to reduce the shapefile size by 50% reduces this to 500MB with no appreciable loss in quality.
+Pre-processing to reduce the shapefile size by 80% reduces this to 240MB with acceptable loss in quality.
 The maximum zoomlevel can easily be set to 9, this removes two simplification passes with no reduction in overall quality.
 This will also speed up the SQL post processing by a factor of 16.

 In the England, Wales and Scotland 2011 census there a four further levels with increasing administrative boundary size to (Government office) region; and a sixth highest level of country.